Frequently Asked Questions

 Sustainability core value:<span “font-size:12.0pt;line-height:115%;=”” font-family:”times=”” roman”,serif”=””> The nature of oil & coal is counter to this core value because the industries’ entire business model is based on extracting and combusting these products, leading to tremendous GHG emissions which cause climate change.
 In short, oil and coal are inherently the most unsustainable products in the world.

-Academics as core value: The actions of the oil and coal industries parallel the actions of the tobacco industry.
-Both waged decades long misinformation campaigns to deny the scientifically proven link between their products and a social evil.
+Academics as a core value: The actions of the oil and coal industries parallel the actions of the tobacco industry.
+Both waged decades-long misinformation campaigns to deny the scientifically proven link between their products and a social evil.
 This was one of the primary reasons why we divested from tobacco.
 See Report, pages 11-15 for evidence of oil/coal industry misinformation campaign.

 Points on the “uniquely responsible” prong